 You can also be limited in what you get for a title loan solely based on your employment situation.
 If you are unemployed or have a job with limited income then a title loan company may be concerned that you don’t make enough money each month to stay current on your loan.
 In that case, you can be limited on how much cash you get for a title loan.
 The only way to avoid a limit based on your monthly income is to show other ways you have money coming in.
 Some title loan companies will up your loan limit if you have side jobs or things like social security or disability coming in which can help you make the monthly loan payments.

 Lastly, what type of secured equity are you using as collateral for this title loan?
 Is it something common like a vehicle or truck?
 Or are you trying to borrow money by using a boat or motorcycle as collateral for a title loan?
 Of course, cars and trucks are going to have much higher values than a boat or motorbike and you can expect the loan amount that’s offered to you by a lender to be much lower if you have something like a boat or motorcycle that’s simply not worth nearly as much as a car or truck.

 At the end of the day, determining how much cash you can get for a car title loan is based on several factors; your vehicle’s value, your employment status, and your credit history among others and you can often estimate these amounts to determine exactly how much you can borrow.
-Start with a title loan calculator to come up with different scenarios that show loan amounts and expected monthly payments.
+Start with an online title lending calculator to come up with different scenarios that show loan amounts and expected monthly payments.
 Factor in any requirements and lending caps that could be assessed because of your age and financial history and you should have a rather detailed estimate that shows how much you can borrow with a car title loan.